College of Liberal Arts & Social Sciences > Academics > English > Graduate Programs > FAQ

 For information about loans and other aid assistance, contact DePaul's Office of Financial Aid.

 ALL application materials should be sent to the following address:

 Office of Graduate AdmissionCollege of Liberal Arts & Social Sciences2400 N. Sheffield AvenueChicago, IL 60614

 Application materials can also be emailed to the Office of Graduate Admission at GradDePaul@depaul.edu(this includes colleges and universities that issue official electronic transcripts).
 Please make sure your name is on all documents.
 Letters of recommendation must be emailed directly from the recommender as an attached pdf document on letterhead with the recommender's signature.

-The minimum cumulative grade point average needed to earn an M.A. in English with distinction is 3.85.
-However, MAE students with a cumulative grade point average of 3.75 but who earned the rating of "Pass with Distinction" on either their Capstone Portfolio or their Thesis are also eligible for a degree with distinction.
+The minimum cumulative grade point average needed to earn an M.A. in English or an M.A. in English Literature and Publishing with distinction is 3.85.
+However, MAE or MALP students with a cumulative grade point average of 3.75 but who earned the rating of "Pass with Distinction" on either their Capstone Portfolio (for MAE students only) or their Thesis are also eligible for a degree with distinction.